 2. Required for athletes

 If you are hoping to participate in intercollegiate athletes, test scores are required.
-Even if colleges do not requires scores for admission, student-athletes will need to take the SAT or ACT and meet the required test scores to be eligible to compete.
+Even if colleges do not requires scores for admission, student-athletes will need to take the SAT or ACT.
+Student athletes must meet the required test scores to be eligible to compete.
 No scores will mean you will not be able to play at the college level.

 3. Admissions decisions

-For colleges that require test scores, test scores will be used in the admissions decision.
+For colleges that require test scores, they will be used in the admissions decision.
 Scores will not be the only factor in the decision, but they will play a role.

 Admissions officers will want to see scores that correlate with the grades you received in class.
 Some colleges have minimum test score requirements and you will need to make sure you meet those requirements.